Insider’s guide to council approvals part 4 - After DA

 In summary, if your DA has been refused or approved with unreasonable conditions imposed, you can request a review or go to the LEC.
 If the council fails to make a determination within 42 days, you can consider it a "deemed refusal" and take further action.

 Don't hesitate to get in touch with us if you're facing challenges with your DA.
 We can provide assistance by connecting you with our recommended solicitors and planners if needed.
-Our team is available to offer support at any time, and you may also want to explore our feasibility services.
+Our team is available to offer support at any time, and you may also want to explore our consultation services.

 If you would like to access the complete Insider’s Guide to Council Approvals blog series, you can start with Part 1 here.